 If you are physically able, take a moment to document the scene of the accident before the hazardous condition is cleaned up or repaired.
 Use your smartphone to take as many photos and videos as you can from different angles.
 Capture the specific thing that caused you to fall—a wet spot on the floor, a broken piece of pavement, a poorly lit staircase, or an icy patch.
 Be sure to also take wider shots of the surrounding area to show the context, such as the lack of warning signs.
 This visual evidence is incredibly powerful because it freezes the scene in time, making it difficult for the property owner to deny that a dangerous condition existed.

-Report the Incident to the Property Owner or Manager
+Report the Incident to the Property Owner

 Make sure you officially report the accident to the store manager, landlord, or whoever is in charge of the property.
 When you do, stick to the facts of what happened: where you fell, the time it occurred, and what you believe caused it.
 Avoid apologizing or accepting any blame.
 The business will likely create an incident report, and you should ask for a copy before you leave.
 This report serves as official proof that the incident was reported and creates a paper trail.
 If they refuse to give you a copy, make a note of who you spoke to, their title, and the time of the conversation.

-Collect Contact Information from Witnesses
+Collect Witness Contact Information

 If anyone saw you fall, their account of what happened can be a huge asset to your case.
 Eyewitnesses can provide an unbiased perspective, confirming that a hazard existed and corroborating your version of events.
 Politely ask anyone who saw the accident for their name and phone number.
 A statement from a neutral third party can be incredibly persuasive and can help counter any attempts by the property owner to shift the blame onto you.
 Having witnesses strengthens your personal injury claim by adding credibility and making it clear that you weren’t the only one who saw the dangerous condition.

-How to Show the Property Owner Was at Fault
+How to Prove Property Owner Negligence

 Winning a slip and fall case hinges on your ability to prove the property owner was negligent.
 This means you have to do more than just show you were injured on their property; you need to connect your injury directly to their failure to maintain a safe environment.
 It comes down to demonstrating that they knew, or should have known, about a danger and did nothing to fix it.
 In legal terms, this is the core of a premises liability claim.
 Building this argument requires clear evidence that shows the owner dropped the ball on their responsibility to keep visitors safe.
 Here are the key things you’ll need to show to build a strong case.